In case you’re not yet convinced of the importance of ethical leadership, here’s a thought experiment. Does the name “Enron” mean anything to you?

 But, of course, a values statement on its own isn't enough—you've got to put it into practice.
 To take a couple of examples, for the values “When the Community Succeeds, We Succeed” and “Not Just the Bottom Line,” the company has focused from the start on achieving long-term success by building a community and putting the interests of that community first.

 The company is also working to give people a “Fair Go” and create a “Diverse and Inclusive” workplace by, among other things, providing mentoring and wellness programs, offering flexible work and 18 weeks of paid parental leave, and creating a developer apprenticeship program to increase the diversity of its workforce.
-It has been named one of Australia’s best places to work for five years straight.
+It has been named one of Australia’s best places to work for six years straight.

 Tim Cook, Apple